-I am proud to be a single mom and have worked hard to raise two wonderful daughters.
-Both of them have recently graduated from college and have successful careers.
-One is a kindergarten teacher and the other is pursuing her career in fashion design and marketing.
+I am proud to have been a single mom who worked hard to raise two wonderful daughters.
+They both have successful careers, one as a kindergarten teacher and the other pursuing her career in fashion design and marketing.

 Volunteering in the community, schools and church has been and continues to be very

 important to me.
-Four years ago, I left my job due to health issues and moved to
+Six years ago, I left my job due to health issues and moved to

 Portland to be close to my daughters.
 Thanks to my laptop and my camera,

 I have found a new purpose to be passionate about.
 Children, animals and

 photography have always been dear to me, so I started creating books for my

 daughter to share with her students.
 I have been overwhelmed by the smiles and